 - short words interspersed with 3 polysyllabics: gooseberry/ unforbidden/ overgrown.

-- We are treated to an example of Heaney painting a picture in words, here a still-life.
-He adds texture, colour, detail and shape to his subject-matter and generates emotion.
+- still life: art form depicting objects, fruit or flowers arranged in tableau form; We are treated to an example of Heaney painting a picture in words, adding texture, colour, detail and shape to his subject-matter and generating emotion and sensation;

 - form similar to (i) above; fewer than 40 words in total;